Omar-p/learning-notes/aws/aws.md

   - strong read vs eventual read

 ## DynamoDB Indexes
-- Query is the most effiient operation in DDB
+- Query is the most efficient operation in DDB
  - but it has the limitation of only specifying 1 pk val at a time. [exam]
     - and optionally a single, or range of SK value.
 - Indexes are alternative views on table data